 Thucydides — still relevant today?

-Thucydides, the ancient Greek historian of the Peloponnesian War between Sparta and Athens, has long been quoted by politicians, military strategists, historians and philosophers.
-He has been considered as the father of both scientific history and political realism.
-But how extensive is his influence on the modern world and how has this developed?
+Thucydides, the ancient Greek historian of the Peloponnesian War between Sparta and Athens, has long been considered the father of both scientific history and political realism.
+But how extensive is his influence on the modern world?

-The reception of Thucydides focuses on the question of who was reading Thucydides and what exactly they were reading (different translations of this complex text, extracts of key passages etc.) Reinterpretation is about the way that Thucydides was understood as a writer and an authority.
+The reception of Thucydides focuses on the question of who was reading Thucydides and what exactly they were reading.
+Reinterpretation is about the way that Thucydides was understood as a writer and an authority.
 To historians, for example, he is a vital source for ancient Greek history, but has also been seen as a model for history-writing in general; to political theorists, however, he is a pioneering political theorist, and the originator of ‘realist’ approaches to understanding political life.
 The final project theme then considers Thucydides’ influence on the modern world, the impact of these different conceptions of his work in fields such as International Relations and military education.

-The project compares the place of Thucydides in different disciplinary and national traditions through time, and is explicitly interdisciplinary.
-Andreas Stradis, one of two PhD students attached to the project, is researching the importance of Thucydides in modern military education in the USA.
-Ben Earley, the other, is exploring his role in historical and political debates at the time of the French Revolution.
-Christine Lee, Neville’s co-researcher, comes from a political theory background and focuses on the ways that Thucydides is read within modern democratic and anti-democratic thought, while Neville himself is interested not only in the historiographical tradition but in the place of Thucydides in modern culture more broadly, such as the works of the Austrian writer Peter Handke.
+The project compared the place of Thucydides in different disciplinary and national traditions through time, and is explicitly interdisciplinary.
+Andreas Stradis, one of two PhD students attached to the project, researched the importance of Thucydides in modern military education in the USA.
+Ben Earley, the other, explored his role in historical and political debates at the time of the French Revolution.
+Christine Lee, Neville’s co-researcher, comes from a political theory background and focused on the ways that Thucydides is read within modern democratic and anti-democratic thought, while Neville himself is interested not only in the historiographical tradition but in the place of Thucydides in modern culture more broadly, such as the works of the Austrian writer Peter Handke.

-By the end of the four years, the project will have delivered a number of ground-breaking publications, including a multi-author Handbook to the Reception of Thucydides, a monograph on Thucydides and the Idea of History and a range of journal articles and conference papers.
-It has included workshops in Bristol and in the USA, and a prestigious international conference in Bristol at the end of June 2012.
-The project team is also keen to share their findings more widely with a number of planned public events and media work, not least because of the surprising contemporary relevance of the subject.
+By the end of its four years, the had project delivered a number of ground-breaking publications, including a multi-author Handbook to the Reception of Thucydides, a monograph on Thucydides and the Idea of History and a range of journal articles and conference papers.
+It included workshops in Bristol and in the USA, and a prestigious international conference in Bristol at the end of June 2012.
+The project team also shared their findings more widely with a number of public events and media work, not least because of the surprising contemporary relevance of the subject.